• Home

 November 07, 2025 in Art

-This evening, I’ll be attending an art opening at The Arts Federation in Lafayette, Indiana.
+This evening, my husband Kurt and I will be attending an art opening at The Arts Federation in Lafayette, Indiana.
 The featured exhibition What a Time To Be Alive will be the recent works of Loren Olson, the widow of the late Al Pounders.

 The Arts Federation; Lafayette, Indiana

-Exactly six years ago this evening, Al Pounders, professor emeritus of painting at Purdue University, had the opening of his final show Landscapes Continue in the same gallery.
+Exactly six years ago this evening, Al Pounders, professor emeritus of painting at Purdue University, had the opening of his final exhibit Landscapes Continue in the same building.
 Then, he passed from this earth just a few days later.

-I remember arriving to the opening—and Al was missing—but I heard whispers he was on his way.
-(Actually, he was discharged from the hospital earlier that evening and had to go home and put on decent clothes for the special occasion.)
+I remember arriving to the opening night—and Al was missing—but I heard whispers he was on his way.
+(Actually, he was discharged from the hospital earlier that evening but had to be taken home first in order to get ready for the special occasion.)

 “Landscapes Continue;” 2019